lino-framework/book/docs/dev/dd.rst

 Database Design (``dd``)
 ========================

-The :mod:`lino.api.dd` module is a shortcut to those parts of Lino which are used in your :xfile:`models.py` modules.
+The :mod:`lino.api.dd` module is a shortcut module to those parts of Lino which are used in your :xfile:`models.py` modules.
 The name ``dd`` stands for "Database Design".